-1. Download the Adapter Tools for FlexNet Manager Suite 2021 R1.zip archive.
+1. Download the Adapter Tools for FlexNet Manager Suite 2022 R1.zip archive.
 One path is through the Flexera Community:

 - a.
 Loginto community.flexera.com. - b.
 In the top right, in the navigation bar, expand More and select Product and License Center. - c.
 Under the right-hand list of products that includes FlexNet Manager Suite, click LET'S GO! (and subsequently wait for the redirection to occur). - d.
-On the right side, scroll down through the list of Your Downloads and click FlexNet Manager Platform.
+On the right side, scroll down through the list of Your Downloads and click FlexNet Manager Platform. - The Download Packages page for FlexNet Manager Platform appears. - e.
+In the Latest Versions tab, click FlexNet Manager Suite 2022 R1.

-- e.
-In the Latest Versions tab, click FlexNet Manager Suite 2021 R1. - A EULA page may appear.
-If so, click I agree to accept the license, as this grants access to the list of Downloads. - f.
-In the list of available Downloads, in the Files tab, in the File Name column, click Adapter Tools for g.
-In your browser dialog, choose to save the file, and if the browser allows it, direct the saved file to a convenient working location (such as C:\temp on a central, accessible server).

-FlexNet Manager Suite 2021 R1.zip.
+A EULA page may appear.
+If so, click I agree to accept the license, as this grants access to the list of f.
+In the list of available Downloads, in the Files tab, in the File Name column, click Adapter Tools for FlexNet Manager Suite 2022 R1.zip.